-Sponsors are required to use other funding sources in conjunction with HTF and must provide a commitment letter(s) from each funding source at the time of application submission.
-Sponsors must also commit to and provide at least three (3) Supportive Services appropriate for the Supportive Housing population, such as; childcare, job training, mental health counseling, etc. At least one (1) of the three (3) Supportive Services must be provided by an outside agency or from other appropriate state agencies such as DDSN, DMH, DHHS, etc.
+Sponsors must commit to and provide at least three (3) Supportive Services appropriate for the Supportive Housing population, such as; childcare, job training, mental health counseling, etc. At least one (1) of the three (3) Supportive Services must be provided by an outside agency or from other appropriate state agencies such as DDSN, DMH, DHHS, etc. The supportive services to be made available to the tenants must be documented through a formal arrangement which can be a letter of support/commitment from the service agency providing the service or a copy of a Memorandum of Agreement (MOA) between the sponsor and the service agency.
+Letters and MOAs should include the frequency of services, location of services, etc.